 Current collections now include the Breguet Classique dress style watches: The La Tradition, Classique Automatic, Classique Manual wind, the famous le Reveil du Tsar Alarm watch, and the elegant Breguet Retrograde Seconds and various Calendar watches with Moonphase complications.

-The Grand Complications series include Tourbillions, Minute Repeaters and Equation of Time complications, often combined with secondary complications such as Perpetual Calendars and Regulateurs.
+The Breguet Grand Complications series include Tourbillons, Minute Repeaters and Equation of Time complications, often combined with secondary complications such as Perpetual Calendars and Regulateurs.
 Of distinction is the Tourbillon Messidor, a completely skeletonized watch.

-For a bolder and sporty look Breguet offers the updated Marine Collection which includes an automatic watch with a large date, chronographs, a Tourbillion and jeweled watches for ladies.
+For a bolder and sporty look, Breguet offers the updated Marine Collection which includes an automatic watch with a large date, chronographs, a Tourbillon and jeweled watches for ladies.